Comprehensive Behavioral Intervention for Tics

 Treatment Information and Fees:

 Prior to beginning CBIT Sessions, parents of children or adolescents must schedule a “New Patient Appointment” which is attended by the adults only.
 Sessions 1 and 2 of the CBIT series are 60 minutes long.
 The initial diagnostic session must be scheduled under “New Patient” and is billed at $450 for the session.
-Session 2 is 60 minutes and must be scheduled specifically under “60 minute session” CBIT on the online scheduler. and is billed at $350.
-Sessions 3 through 8 are 45 minutes long and are billed at $260 each session.
+Session 2 is also 60 minutes and must be scheduled specifically under “60 minute session” CBIT on the online scheduler. and is billed at $450.
+Sessions 3 through 8 are 45 minutes long, scheduled under “existing patient 45 min session” and are billed at $275 each session.

 Please note before scheduling: Dr. Rappaport is not a participating provider with any insurance panel.
 Payment is due at time of service.
 Upon request, patients may be provided with a superbill at the end of each month, which can be directly submitted to insurance, with payments being reimbursed directly to them, if their insurance covers out of network providers.